vuepress/core/docs/reference/plugin/palette.md

 ### Usage of Style

-Import the plugin's style file after your theme's styles, for example, in the `clientAppEnhance.ts` file:
+Import the plugin's style file after your theme's styles, for example, in the `clientConfigFile`:

 ```ts
 // import your theme's style file